 On Wednesday, Kevin Burns, the CEO of JUUL Labs, sat down with an anchor on CBS This Morning and started defending his company, a position he must be used to by now.
 Since June, nearly 200 cases of lung illnesses or injuries apparently linked to vaping have been brought to the federal government's attention, and health officials revealed this week that there has been at least one death linked to vaping.
 When Tony Dokoupil, the co-host of This Morning, asked Burns what he made of the flood of this bad news, he stated that they were "worrisome."
 But he didn't sound that worried.

-"The CDC [Centers for Disease Control] is leading the investigation, so we're obviously in close contact with them," Burns said.
+"The CDC [Centers for Disease Control and Prevention] is leading the investigation, so we're obviously in close contact with them," Burns said.
 "If there was any indication that there was an adverse health condition related to our product," he later continued, "I think we'd take very swift action."

 That seems unlikely: Both JUUL and the federal government have so far been moving at a rather glacial pace, despite evidence that e-cigarettes pose a variety of potential health risks.
 JUUL has a history of waiting until any given problem (like, say, teen vaping) gets out of hand before responding to it, and the government has taken what the Los Angeles Times once described as a "go-slow approach" on regulation—perhaps not doing enough, say critics, to curb what they see as JUUL's negative influence on society.
 As for the recent outbreak of lung diseases, federal officials are claiming that they don't know enough to identify a cause. ("More information is needed to know what is causing these illnesses," a CDC official told the New York Times.)